Emma-ctrlreach/gitws/README.md

 - repos that fail `git status` are skipped during scanning
 - the detail panel switches between side-by-side and stacked layout depending on terminal width
 - `J` shows an error if the computed journal file does not exist in the selected repo
+- the detail panel shows the journal source (`primary`, `fallback-*`, or `primary-missing`)
-- the detail panel shows the computed journal slug explicitly
+- the detail panel shows the computed slug and exact resolved filename explicitly
 - `lazygit` and `opencode` must be installed globally and available in `PATH`
 - inside tmux, `enter`/`l` opens lazygit using the current tmux mode (`popup`, `split`, or `window`)
 - outside tmux, `enter`/`l` falls back to opening lazygit in the current terminal session